I am currently on leave from UCLA, and am currently at Octant

 Rishi Jajoo - Visiting Scientist

 I'm a Visiting Scientist at UCLA in the Kosuri Lab.
 I work on understanding how genotype affects phenotype using massively parallel assays and mathematical analysis.
 Currently, I'm using these techniques to understand which small molecules trigger GPCR activation in multiplex, focusing on olfactory receptors that mediate the sense of smell.
 In May 2015, I finished my PhD at Harvard University in the Paulsson Lab.
 My thesis was on the control of mitochondrial DNA copy number, yeast polarity and RNA Polymerase dynamics.
 Before that, I received an A.B. in physics at Harvard College in 2007.
 I joined the Kosuri lab in 2017 as a Fellow of The Jane Coffin Childs Memorial Fund for Medical Research.
 For the first half of 2018, I worked at Octant Inc. to commercialize the multiplex technology I developed in the Kosuri Lab.
-I'm now back in academia continuing to create new multiplex assays that uncover new biology.

 ERIC JONES - GRADUATE STUDENT